moka-guys/mokabed/LiveBedfiles/Pan5188_LogFile.md

 Bedtools substract was also perfomed on Pan5188_exomedepth.bed -b Pan5188_capture.bed, to identify any extra regions in Pan5188_exomedepth.bed.

-bedtools subtract -A -a Pan5188_exomedepth.bed -b Pan5188_capture.bed
+bedtools subtract -A -a Pan5188_exomedepth.bed -b Pan5188data_4col.bed AND bedtools subtract -A -b Pan5188_exomedepth.bed -a Pan5188data_4col.bed

+No differences were observed.

 # remove intermediate files
 rm Pan5188_capture.bed Pan5188data_4col.bed